Psychometric & Vocational Assessment Tests

 There are six types of assessment tests:

-The Education and Industrial Testing Service of San Diego, California has developed three career assessment instruments encapsulating all of the above:
+The Education and Industrial Testing Service of San Diego, California have developed three career assessment instruments encapsulating all of the above:

 COPS – Career Occupational Preference System, which is an Interest Inventory and takes 20-30 minutes to complete.

-CAPS – Career Ability Placement Survey, which is a battery eight 5 minute Ability/Skills assessments.
+CAPS – Career Ability Placement Survey, which is a battery of eight 5 minute Ability/Skills assessments.